A RESPONSE TO JACQUES VALLÉE’S ARGUMENTS AGAINST THE EXTRATERRESTRIAL HYPOTHESIS

 by Spartacus01

-For those who might not know who Jacques Vallée is, he can be described as follows: a French-American scientist and a UFO researcher.
-With a background in astrophysics and artificial intelligence, Vallée was initially supportive of the extraterrestrial hypothesis, which suggests that UFOs are physical spacecraft piloted by beings from other planets.
-However, over time, he developed a more complex and unconventional interpretation of the phenomenon.
-He argues that UFOs are a paraphysical phenomenon originating from another dimension.
-According to Vallée, the so-called “aliens” that people encounter are actually interdimensional entities.
-These beings, he suggests, do not come from distant star systems, but instead exist parallel to our reality.
-He theorizes that these entities deliberately adopt the appearance of extraterrestrial visitors as part of a long-term effort to manipulate human perception, culture, and even evolution.
-Vallée worked closely with J. Allen Hynek and, over time, managed to convince him of the validity of his hypothesis, leading Hynek to reconsider the extraterrestrial explanation in the later years of his life.
+For those unfamiliar with Jacques Vallée, he’s a French-American scientist and UFO researcher with a background in astrophysics and artificial intelligence.
+In his early work, Vallée supported the extraterrestrial hypothesis.
+However, over time, he developed a much more complex and unconventional interpretation of the phenomenon.
+According to Vallée, UFOs are not physical craft from other worlds, but rather manifestations of a paraphysical phenomenon originating from another dimension.
+In his view, the so-called “aliens” people encounter are actually interdimensional entities that coexist alongside our reality.
+These beings, he argues, deliberately take on the appearance of extraterrestrial visitors as part of a long-term effort to influence human perception, culture, and even our evolution.
+Vallée worked closely with J. Allen Hynek, and eventually convinced him to reconsider the extraterrestrial hypothesis later in his life.

-In 1990, Vallée published a paper called Five Arguments Against the Extraterrestrial Origin of Unidentified Flying Objects, in which he raised several objections to the extraterrestrial hypothesis.
-Since I am a supporter of the extraterrestrial hypothesis and do not share Vallée’s theories, I have formulated responses to the objections he raised in his paper.
-So, without further delay, here are Vallée’s objections and my responses to them.
+In 1990, Vallée published a paper titled Five Arguments Against the Extraterrestrial Origin of Unidentified Flying Objects, where he presented several objections to the idea that UFOs are alien spacecraft.
+Since I support the extraterrestrial hypothesis and do not share Vallée’s conclusions, I’ve decided to offer responses to each of his arguments.
+So, let’s go through them one by one.

 1. The sheer number of reported close encounters with UFOs far exceeds what would be necessary for any systematic physical survey of Earth by extraterrestrial visitors.